Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Discussion

-These results indicate that the nitrogen in Fm$\overline{3}$m Lu$_8$H$_{23}$N plays a vital role beyond hole-doping, as Lu preferentially bonds with N over H$^{tet}$, and it has alternating hoppings with nearby hydrogen, inducing flat bands near E$_F$, with the highest-energy band (at E$_F$) having mostly hydrogen character.
-This explains why the T$_c$ estimates for this system are much higher than that for VCA calculations of hole-doped LuH$_3$ \cite{ouyang2023superconductivity}.
+Our results indicate that nitrogen in LuH$_{3-\delta}$N$_\epsilon$ can play a role beyond hole-doping.
+As Lu preferentially forms stronger ionic bonds with N over H, the hydrogen sublattice can form an extended metallic network at $E_\text{F}$, which remains metastable for this nitrogen doping level.
+For Fm$\overline{3}$m LuH$_{2.875-x}$N$_{0.125}$, the alternating hoppings between N and nearby hydrogen induces nearly flat bands near $E_\text{F}$, with the highest-energy band (at $E_\text{F}$) having mostly hydrogen character.
+These effects explain why the $T_\text{c}$ estimates for this system are much higher than that for VCA calculations of hole-doped LuH$_3$ \cite{ouyang2023superconductivity}.
+While hydrogen orbitals are normally either highly dispersive s-orbital states or fully bonded and nonmetallic, the model structures presented produce metallic hydrogen states with large effective masses whose single-particle Wannier functions are composed of extended orbitals involving 7-9 hydrogen s-orbitals at a time.
+Depending on the details of the correlation effects, the effective masses of the electrons may approach that of the hydrogen nucleus (the proton).

-Flat-band superconductivity in multiband systems is a rapidly developing area of research \cite{huhtinen2022revisiting}.
-Notably, we have shown Fm$\overline{3}$m Lu$_8$H$_{23}$N appears to provide a case where the superconducting T$_c$ and superfluid weight would be highest.
-Flat band superconductivity leads to different phenomenology than classic Ginzburg-Landau and BCS theory \cite{chen2024ginzburg}; for example, the minimal size of the Cooper pairs and superconducting coherence length is determined by the spatial extent of the maximally localized Wannier functions \cite{chen2024ginzburg}.
-It is remarkable to have emergent localized hydrogen electron states, when normally s-orbital states are highly dispersive.
-It is worth consideration that the prototypical material studied here as well as related systems exhibit such paradoxical factors as heavy hydrogen electrons, where the effective mass may approach or even exceed that of the hydrogen nucleus, the proton.